plogs/asopposedtowhat.com/content/posts/personal-pronoun-respect.md

 that ideology.
 Indeed I'm compelled to speak differently if I wish to avoid being ostracized,

-Here are some different words that I don't normally use, and I say this with all due respect: go fuck yourself.
+For anyone demanding this type of 'respect', here are some different words that I don't normally use, and I say this with all due respect: go fuck yourself.